xhyrom/discord-datamining/data/blog/posts/best-discord-apps-for-students-studying-socializing/content.md

         <div class="blog-post-content w-richtext">
             <h2><strong>Discord Apps for Connecting with Buddies<br></strong></h2>
             <p>Again, what’s the most important part of school?
 That’s correct: YOUR STUDIES! <br><br>Now that the professor has walked away from you while you’re reading this, let’s chat about something just as important as your academic studies: forming long-lasting friendships with your classmates.
 Or, if you’re abroad, stay connected with your closest friends, no matter the distance.</p>
             <p>We all need a break from studying from time to time.
-In fact, taking a well-deserved break and coming back to your studies will probably help you refocus and return to a better mood for tackling your tasks!&nbsp;<br>‍</p>
+In fact, taking a well-deserved break and coming back to your studies will probably help you refocus and return to a better mood for tackling your tasks!</p>
             <h3><strong>Cappuccino</strong>&nbsp;<br></h3>
             <figure class="w-richtext-figure-type-image w-richtext-align-fullwidth" style="max-width:1126pxpx">
                 <div><img src="https://assets-global.website-files.com/5f9072399b2640f14d6a2bf4/64ee1a9258b8d51236e773db_PaKWMt5o01dP25DWFXZmeRM9e4evleLwzN8hWCwX9JQq8NVHZCq2FNaFURZw3b8ShhURk0fzAAo400R5PrP5OL-JCk43-Kb0sI-hiRZlN_d_HHqG8Ce6WXZ4RBWOKnGup2V1qSOwUlx-2PvG4Ii1zlM.png" alt="A demonstration of the Cappuccino app in-use.
 Cappuccino is asking server members what they’ve been up to lately, which it’ll eventually use to create an AI summarization of the answers supplied."></div>
             </figure>
             <p>Alongside with your usual iced coffee order, bring a freshly-brewed Cappuccino for all your classmates in your study server!
 Cappuccino is an app that prompts everyone with a specific question to answer.
 It could be about how the day was, what y’all have done recently, or anything else you can think of.&nbsp;</p>
             <p>Your server’s answers are called “beans.”
 Once everyone answers a question, the beans are brewed together to create a summary written just for your community, called a “cappuccino.”
 It’s the type of cappuccino that everyone in the chat can enjoy at once, and you won’t even feel awkward being the one person who brought a cappuccino to the study session.</p>
-            <p>Brew a cup for your community by adding Cappuccino to your server: &nbsp;<em>‍<br></em></p>
+            <p>Brew a cup for your community by adding Cappuccino to your server:<em>‍<br></em></p>
             <div class="w-embed">
                 <div class="btn-wrapper"><a data-track="https://discord.com/application-directory/1103981956267507712" href="https://discord.com/application-directory/1103981956267507712" class="btn-blog w-button" target="_blank">View Cappuccino on the App Directory</a></div>
             </div>